SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 This integration guide demonstrates how to configure JBoss Fuse to send and receive JMS messages using a shared JMS connection.
 Accomplishing this requires completion of the following steps:

-* Step 1 – Configuration of the Solace Message Broker.
+* Step 1 – Configuration of the Solace Event Broker.
-* Step 2 – Configuring JBoss Fuse to connect to the Solace Message Broker.
+* Step 2 – Configuring JBoss Fuse to connect to the Solace Event Broker.
 * Step 3 – Configuring JBoss Fuse to send messages using Solace JMS.
 * Step 4 – Configuring JBoss Fuse to receive messages using Solace JMS.